-Overarching Need Maintain a school climate and culture that is supportive of students, staff and the community as measured by an 80% average positive approval rating by teachers and parents survey results.
+Overarching Need Maintain a positive school climate and culture that is supportive of students, staff and the community as measured by an 80% average positive approval rating by teachers and parents survey results.

 How severe is the need?
 High

 Is the need trending better or Better

 worse over time?

 Can Root Causes be Identified?
 Yes

 Priority Order 3

-Additional Considerations We will teach and support PBIS rules, consistent expectations and building protocol for all areas within the building.
-We will provide parents with resources and information through the use of communication tools and our parent liaison.
+Additional Considerations We will teach and support the PBIS matrix and rules, incorporate consistent expectations and protocol for discipline by following a school wide plan.
+We will provide parents with resources and information through the use of communication tools such as Talking Points and Schoology as well as our parent liaison.
 We will ensure counselors are consistently providing proactive and relevant resources and support as needed.